 Knowledge sharing in our content-driven world is becoming an increasing challenge for organizations.
 Cloud storage solutions can only do so much.
 Everyone has their own way of organizing folders and files, leaving a maze of content to navigate.

-The best way to create a “grab and go” option with company information is to keep it accessible in one location—preferably an answer library in a response management platform.
-An answer library stores brand-approved content, allowing responders to quickly hunt down information through searches or filters.
+The best way to create a “grab and go” option with company information is to keep it accessible in one location—preferably an Content Library in a response management platform.
+An Content Library stores brand-approved content, allowing responders to quickly hunt down information through searches or filters.
 And, you get to have a much better handle on brand consistency.

 5. Automate your response management process.